dnschneid/espleak/README.md

 ## How do I use this?

 See the [example](example) directory for inspiration on installation.
+Note that for performance, espleak *only* uses the Z axis of the magnetometers.
+That means it's critical to have the QMC5883L installed flat against the meter (which is the easiest way to install it anyway).

 Once configured, the ESP32 operates autonomously.
 The on-board LED glows brighter for higher flows.
 If abnormal flow is detected, the LED will blink and the GPIO output will signal to a connected water controller (or valve actuator) to shut